indexedangel/keyvn-patcher/README.md

 This patch is aimed at the Steam version of Little Busters: English Edition, a port created by Prototype using the Luca Engine.
 These ports are notorious for having a bland UI and cut backgrounds/CGs due to the 16:9 aspect ratio.
 Well, that is no longer the case.
 With this patch...

-- The game window is set to 4:3
+- The game window and assets are restored to 4:3
-- Backgrounds are restored to 4:3
-- CGs are restored to 4:3
-- CGs are uncensored like the original (optional)
-- Komari's "donut scene" is restored (optional)
-- Textboxes are changed to look like the original
+- The UI is revamped to mimic the original
-- Revamped some menus like the original
+- Some CGs are uncensored like the original (optional)
-- Characters are slightly taller
 - Added in fan sprites for Suginami (optional)
 - The original OP is back! (set movie quality to low under system in game settings)

 Do note that the patch is uncensored by default to the levels of the original VN, not of Ecstasy.

-Some elements could not be restored to 4:3, specifically the battle and baseball minigames, with the battle minigame appearing slightly zoomed in.
-Additionally, certain elements like the 'status' card images are now broken.
+Also, some elements could not be restored to 4:3, specifically the battle and baseball minigames.
+We are actively working to get them fixed!

-Because this is an asset replacement patch, there are limitations to what can be achieved.
-Fixing the aforementioned issues would require decompiling the engine to manipulate UI and text element positioning, which is beyond the scope of this project.
-I've done as much as I could do with the tools that I was given.

 ## Screenshots